Chart Color Schemes

 Cunderdin faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

 The area's university qualification rate is 13.6%, significantly lower than Australia's average of 30.4%.
-This presents both a challenge and an opportunity for targeted educational initiatives.
+This disparity presents both a challenge and an opportunity for targeted educational initiatives.
 Bachelor degrees are the most common at 10.8%, followed by postgraduate qualifications (1.4%) and graduate diplomas (1.4%).
-Trade and technical skills are prominent, with 37.4% of residents aged 15+ holding vocational credentials - advanced diplomas (7.3%) and certificates (30.1%).
+Vocational credentials are prevalent, with 37.4% of residents aged 15+ holding such qualifications - advanced diplomas at 7.3% and certificates at 30.1%.

 Frequently Asked Questions - Education